 Get to know Joe White

-Joe White, formal name Tilahun Hailu is a four years in a row Fringe World Festival best comedy Award winning comedian and recipient of the West Australian newspaper comedy choice award.
+Joe White, formal name Tilahun Hailu is a four years in a row Fringe World Festival best comedy weekly award winner and recipient of the West Australian newspaper comedy choice award.
 One of six siblings born to Ethiopian parents Yezina and Mulu.
 Amidst love, heartbreak, failure and success Joe has always tried to find the upside in life and this has been his inspiration for pursuing comedy.
 He has experienced many hardships in life and this has taught him the value of laughter in life.
 Now his passion is to make others laugh too.